-Jacob sends his women and children on ahead of him as well when he goes to meet Esau.
+Jacob sends his women and children on ahead of him when he goes to meet Esau.
 He remains back alone.
 Then comes a famous but confusing incident.

 His blessing?
 He becomes the father of the nation of Israel.
 He becomes Israel.
 His name was changed to Israel, which means “fights with God.”
-Would you name your child “Fights with his Dad”?
+Would you name your child “Fights with dad”?

-It will define Israel though.
+It will define Israel, though.
 The angel says it’s because he strived with man and God and prevailed.
-Jacob struggled with Laban and won, because of the Lord.
+Jacob struggled with Laban and won because of the Lord.
 Jacob struggled with this angel and just held on.
 He doesn’t leave unscathed.
-He limps the rest of his life as far as we know.
+He limps for the rest of his life, as far as we know.

 This is Israel’s story.
 They struggle.
 They prevail because of God’s intervention.
 They will struggle even with God, but they will prevail because there will always be a remnant just holding on.
 And today, if we as Christians are grafted into Israel, how has this become our story?
 Are we fighting with God?

 They are fighting with God.
-They are calling Him names.
-Saying He’s something other than loving, holy, good.
+They are calling Him names, saying He’s something other than loving and good.
 They are denying who He is and suffering for it.

-But better, we can surrender instead of struggling.
-If God wraps His arms around you, don’t wrestle, let Him hold you.
+But better, we can surrender instead of struggle.
+If God wraps His arms around you, don’t wrestle.
+Let Him hold you.
 Give up the fight and let Him carry you through.
 Rest in His arms.
 Know that He is loving, holy, good.
 And let that be enough.